Find Houses for Sale

 - what price range do you qualify for?
 How much for house, how much for renovations to improve bathrooms or create open concept layout?

-- what payments can you manage? (house poor and depressed?)
+- how high of a mortgage payment can you manage? (house poor and depressed?)

 - how much capital gains will you need over ten years? (you’ll eventually sell this house)